howiemac/evoke6/README.md

 - use twisted webserver (optionally proxied via apache) to serve the data
 - use mysql for data storage, and present the data to you as python objects
 - produce HTML output via evoke's own "evo" templating, by default using bootstrap 4 for CSS

+## versions

+This is the stable production python 3 version of EVOKE.

+For the current development version, see [evoke 7](https://github.com/howiemac/evoke).

+For the historic stable python 2 version see [evoke 4](https://github.com/howiemac/evoke4).

 ## requirements